byoda/byoda-python/README.md

   }
 }
 ```
 As a query for person can result in more than one result, the output facilitates pagination.
 You can see in the output the 'person' object with the requested informaiton.
+The pagination follows the best practices defined by the GraphQL community.

 Now suppose you want to follow me.
 The member ID of the Address Book service of one of my test pods is '86c8c2f0-572e-4f58-a478-4037d2c9b94a'
 ```